 - 1. your Assembly file (DLL)

 - 2. the Run-Time DLL

 - 3. the Bridge DLL

 - 4. the DyalogNet DLL

+- 5. a configuration file (optional) and, depending upon the isolation mode, the means to define ConfigFile and/or UserConfigFile

-- 5. whatever additional files that may be required by your .NET Assembly.
+- 6. whatever additional files that may be required by your .NET Assembly.